AdobeDocs/analytics.en/help/components/cda/faq.md

 ## What is the difference between the People metric in CDA and the Unique Visitors metric outside of CDA?

 The [People](/help/components/metrics/people.md) metric is similar to the [Unique Visitors](/help/components/metrics/unique-visitors.md) metric in that it reports on the number of unique individuals.
 However, when using Cross-Device Analytics, unique visitors are combined when they are otherwise recorded as two separate unique visitors outside of CDA.
-The 'People' metric replaces the 'Unique Visitors' metric when Cross-device Analytics is enabled.
+The 'People' metric replaces the 'Unique Visitors' metric when Cross-Device Analytics is enabled.
+A new metric, [Unique Devices](/help/components/metrics/unique-devices.md), is available that is approximately equal to Unique Visitors outside of Cross-Device Analytics.

 ## What is the difference between the 'Unique Devices' metric in CDA and the 'Unique Visitors' metric outside of CDA?